Mitchell's Nursing Home

 Appropriate Vaccine Usage

-This datapoint measures the percent of long-term stay residents that were given the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for nursing home patients, making these types of vaccines important for resident well-being.
+This datapoint is a measure of the percentage of long-term stay residents that received the pneumonia and flu vaccines.
+Respiratory viruses can be very dangerous for nursing home residents, making these vaccines critical to patient health.

 Residents Maintain Autonomy

-Measures the percentage of long-term care patients that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and taking a bath.
+This is a measure of the percent of long-term patients who needed additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and eating.

 Ability to Keep Residents Mobile